Rockets fired at Kabul airport as U.S. Afghan withdrawal enters final stages

 The attempted rocket attack came the day after the U.S. conducted an airstrike against an ISIS-K vehicle laden with explosives near the airport.
 It was the second such strike against the militant group since a deadly attack against U.S. forces last week.

-Captain Bill Urban, a Central Command spokesman, said in a statement that the strike was carried out by a drone and eliminated "an imminent ISIS-K threat" to Hamid Karzai International Airport.
-Urban said the U.S. is confident the strike hit the target, and initial reports indicated there were no civilian casualties.
+U.S. Navy Captain Bill Urban, a Central Command spokesman, said in a statement that the strike was carried out by a drone and eliminated "an imminent ISIS-K threat" to Hamid Karzai International Airport.

-But an Afghan official told The Associated Press three children were killed in the strike.
+Urban initially said there were no suspected civilian casualties, but an Afghan official told The Associated Press that three children were killed in the strike.
 Later on Sunday, Urban said Central Command was aware of the reports that civilians were killed, and that they were "still assessing the results of this strike."

 "We know that there were substantial and powerful subsequent explosions resulting from the destruction of the vehicle, indicating a large amount of explosive material inside that may have caused additional casualties," Urban said.
 "It is unclear what may have happened, and we are investigating further."